Lassehhansen/ArxivMLClaimSearch/README.md

 python neurips_scraper.py -start 1987 -end 2019 -folder data -filename neurIPS_papers.jsonl
 ```

-### NeurIPS Dataset Overview
+### NeurIPS Search Data Description V1

 1. Papers scraped between 1987 and 2019.
+2. Out of a total of 9,680 texts, 91 were found to contain keywords from AUPRC and AUROC.
+3. Using GPT-4, 6 relevant papers were identified to be relevant.

+### NeurIPS Search Data Description V2

+1. Papers scraped between 1987 and 2019.
 2. Out of a total of 9,680 texts, 78 were found to contain keywords from AUPRC and AUROC.
-3. Using GPT-4, 2 relevant papers were identified for our thesis.
+3. Using GPT-4, 6 relevant papers were identified for our thesis.

 ## Keyword Filtering